SCAND 100 A Wi 26: Introduction To Scandinavian Culture

 • Participation 15%

-• Quizzes 30%
+• Quizzes 20%

-• Final Exam 55%
+• Final Exam 35%

 Required Books

-Both books are available at the University Bookstore -- a student co-op -- where you are encouraged to purchase them.
+Books are available at the University Bookstore -- a student co-op -- where you are encouraged to purchase them.

 Course Policies

-Access and Accommodation: Your personal learning experience in this class is important to me.
+Access and Accommodation: Your personal learning experience in this class is very important to me.
 If you have already established accommodations with Disability Resources for Students (DRS), please communicate your approved accommodations to me at your earliest convenience so I can accommodate your needs in this course.
 If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS at 206-543-8924 or uwdrs@uw.edu or disability.uw.edu.
 Links to an external site.DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
 Reasonable accommodations are established through an interactive process between you, me, and DRS.
 It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.

 Academic Integrity: The University of Washington is a community dedicated to learning.
 Ethical expectations of students belonging to the community are defined in the student conduct code.
 Plagiarism, cheating, and disruptive behavior in class violate the code.
 Violation of the code in connection with the course will result in referral to the College of Arts & Sciences Academic Integrity Office for investigation.
-The university provides guidance about how to avoid plagiarism
+The university provides guidance about how to avoid plagiarism.

 All work submitted for this course must be yours.
 If you wish to use others’ work in completing the assigned papers, you must cite that work in text and in your bibliography.
-If you use words that you have not put together yourself, you should indicate your are doing so by placing the borrowed material in quotation marks and providing the source of the borrowed words in the bibliography.
+That means, if you use words that you have not chosen yourself, you should indicate you are doing so by placing the borrowed material in quotation marks and providing the source of the borrowed words in the bibliography.
 You may use library or online sources, including generative AI tools, such as ChatGPT, when working on assignments, but you must cite such usages in text and in your bibliography.
-Uncited use of generative AI will be considered academic misconduct and I will refer it to the College of Arts & Sciences Academic Integrity Office for investigationLinks to an external site..
-Please be aware, ChatGPT4 is generally a poor source, which includes many errors that can be hard for a novice to spot.
+Uncited use of generative AI will trigger an inquiry by me.
+If I am able to determine that you used AI without citation, I reserve the right to give you a failing grade for the assignment.
+I also reserve the right to forward your case on to the Student Conduct Office

 The assignments in this class have been designed to challenge you to develop creativity, critical-thinking, and problem-solving skills.
 Using AI technology will limit your capacity to develop these skills and to meet the learning goals of this course.